DragonL57/Thursday/README.md

 - **Memory:** Can save notes between conversation and remember them.
 - **Saving Conversation:** Save and load previous conversations.
 - **Commands:** Supports creating/executing (code), use `/commands` for more information.
-- **Extension:** For now you are required to write some code to extend its capabilities like adding commands to `CommandExecutor` or making new tools, there should be enough examples in `gem/builtin_commands.py` for commands and `utility.py` for tools
+- **Extension:** For now you are required to write some code to extend its capabilities like adding commands to `CommandExecutor` or making new tools, there should be enough examples in `gem/builtin_commands.py` for commands and the `tools` directory for tool implementations.

 ## Getting Started